 Breeding is not safe for most pet owners.
 It can shorten your female’s lifespan, especially if they are eight months old or older.
 Females experience a natural stiffening of the symphysis as adults.

 This makes it difficult for older cavies to give birth and can lead to death.

 I have found that it is easier to neuter male cavies or keep them separate from your females.
 Spaying is more dangerous than neutering, but keeping the two sexes apart can completely eliminate the risk of pregnancies.

 Watch this 50-second video to see how many newborn guinea pigs can a mother have:

 What if a mother guinea pig rejects a baby?

-This was my biggest fear about guinea pigs giving birth.
+This was my biggest fear about guinea pigs giving birth, In my guide “Before And After Getting Your Puppy” I talk in a big section about all the solutions to avoid that.
 In the wild, an animal that is rejected by their mother is usually left with little chance of survival.

 There are some situations where a mother guinea pig may reject their baby, but you can still keep the baby safe and healthy.
 It just may require a bit more work on your part.

 How to recognize a rejected baby guinea pig